-Before we get started, it's important to remember that if a new contact is created in Autopilot, they won't automatically be synced with Salesforce.
+Before we get started, it's important to remember that if a new contact is created in Autopilot, they won't be synced with Salesforce automatically.
 They will be only be added to Salesforce if you follow one of the methods below.
-The goal of this workflow is to ensure that only quality leads or contacts (who have taken a particular action, or meet some form of criteria) are added to Salesforce.
+The goal of this workflow is to ensure that only quality leads or contacts (who have taken a particular action, or met some form of criteria) are added to Salesforce.

 Note: in Autopilot we use the term "contact" as a generic term to refer to both a lead or contact in Salesforce.
 Learn more.

 Add to one of the Salesforce lists

 When you connect Autopilot to Salesforce it creates two lists, "Salesforce Leads" and "Salesforce Contacts":

 Any Autopilot contact added to one of these lists will be added to Salesforce as either a contact or lead, depending upon which list you add them to.
 Learn how to add contacts to a list here.

 Assign leads in a journey